-The next morning after breakfast, drive to Hemis monastery.
+In the morning, after a hearty breakfast, drive to Hemis monastery.

-Hemis Monastery: The Hemis monastery located 40 kms from Leh is the wealthiest, best-known and biggest Gompa of Ladakh.
-Its popularity stems from the major annual festival held here in summer in honor of Guru Padma Sambhava’s birth anniversary.
-Within the monastery, there are to be seen a copper-gilt statue of the Lord Buddha, various stupas made of gold and silver, sacred thangkas and many objects.
-The monastery, said to exist even before the 11th century, was re-established by the first incarnation of Stagsang Raspa Nawang Gyatso in 1630.
+Hemis Monastery: The Hemis monastery, located 40 kms from Leh is the wealthiest, best-known and biggest Gompa of Ladakh.
+Its popularity stems from the annual festival held here in summer in honour of Guru Padma Sambhava’s birth anniversary.
+Within the monastery there's to be seen a copper-gilt statue of the Lord Buddha, various stupas made of gold and silver, sacred thangkas and many objects.
+The monastery, said to exist even before the 11th century, was re-established by the 1st incarnation of Stagsang Raspa Nawang Gyatso in 1630.
 Belonging to the Drukpa sect, this Tibetan monastery has a very colourful and attractive architecture.

 Afterwards drive to Thiksey Monastery for a visit.

-After these visits return to Leh and you will be dropped at Leh Market/hotel for Lunch (on direct payment basis).
+After these visits to the beautiful monastries, return to Leh and you will be dropped at Leh Market / hotel for Lunch (on direct payment basis).

-Post lunch, you will leave for a sightseeing tour of the Shanti Stupa.
+Post lunch you will leave for the sight-seeing tour of Shanti Stupa.

-Shanti Stupa: Shanti Stupa of Ladakh is located on the hill-top at Changspa.
+Shanti Stupa: Shanti Stupa of Ladakh is located on the hilltop at Changspa.
 It can be reached quite easily from the Fort Road.
-The Stupa was constructed by Japanese.
+The Stupa

-Day 3: Leh to Nubra Valley via Khardungla Pass
+Day 6: Leh to Nubra Valley Via Khardungla Pass

-Khardung-la Pass (18,380 ft above sea level): It is not very often that one gets to drive on a road at an altitude of 18,380 feet.
-That is where the Khardung-la Pass, or the ‘Pass of Lower Castle,’ is located on the way from Leh to the Nubra Valley in Ladakh.
+Khardung la Pass (18,380ft above sea level): It is not very often that one gets to drive on a road at an altitude of 18,380 feet.
+That is where Khardungla Pass, meaning the ‘Pass of Lower Castle,’ is located on the way from Leh to the Nubra Valley in Ladakh.
 It is the highest motorable road in the world as signs put up by the Border Roads Organization proudly proclaim.

-Arrive at Nubra Valley and proceed for a visit to the White Sand Dunes at Hunder.
-You can also enjoy a camel rides here (the camel ride is on direct payment basis).
+Arrive Nubra Valley and proceed for a visit to the White Sand Dunes at Hunder.
+You can also enjoy a camel ride here (Camel ride on direct payment basis).

-Thereafter, check-in at the Swiss comfortable camp or hotel.
+Thereafter, check in at Swiss comfortable Camp or Hotel.

-Have a pleasant dinner and overnight stay at the camp or hotel.
+Have a delicious dinner and comfortable overnight stay at the camp or hotel.